Sharing my Glossier Colorslide review, swatches and favorite shades from the collection.

 I am a Glossier affiliate so I make a small commission when you shop through my links.
 If you decide to, thank you so much!

-UPDATE: As of December 2020, Glossier will be discontinuing Colorslide and the Play makeup collection.
-If you’re interested in trying Colorslide or stocking up on a specific shade, make sure you purchase before the end of the year!
+UPDATE: As of March 2023, Glossier discontinued Colorslide and the Play makeup collection.
+If you’re interested in trying a similar formula, check out my review of their No. 1 Pencil!

 Looking for more Glossier product reviews?
 Check out my extensive guide on the best and worst Glossier products here.